 Attend a holiday show

 The Cleo Parker Robinson Dance ensemble is putting on their annual holiday performance, Granny Dances to a Holiday Drum, which is a multi-cultural celebration that inspires audiences, both young and old, through the universal language of dance.

 It is the story of Granny’s grandchildren, NaKia and TiSean, visiting her for the holidays on the magical and peaceful island of Karamazaam.
 After many years of traveling around the world, Granny shares her stories of dances she performed around the world in many traditions—especially during the winter holidays.

-The show blends dance, live music, spoken word and seasonal celebrations and customs from around the world into a memorable holiday tradition like none other, you don’t want to miss it.
-Tickets are now on sale and special group rates are also available; contact [email protected] to book your group.
+The show blends dance, live music, spoken word and seasonal celebrations and customs from around the world into a memorable holiday tradition like none other.
+Tickets are now on sale.

 Volunteer or donate

-One of the most rewarding things you can do during this season is to give back.
-Colorado Gives Day is on Dec.
-6 and donations made will get a boost from the incentive fund, which means every donation counts for a little extra.
-You can find over 3,000 non-profits to donate to on the Colorado Gives website.
+One of the most rewarding things you can do during this season is give back.
+Colorado Gives Day is December 5, and donations made will get a boost from the incentive fund, which means every donation counts for a little extra.
+You can find more than 3,000 non-profits to donate to on the Colorado Gives website.
 If volunteering or donating goods is more your cup of tea, here are some of our favorite non-profits currently looking for volunteers:

 - Stable Strides: Connecting with a horse can be incredibly therapeutic for anyone.
 Horses can teach you how to stay in the moment, problem solve, manage anxiety and improve communication skills, just to name a few.
 Stable Strides is always looking for volunteers to help with their adaptive riding and physical, occupational and speech therapy programs.
 You will need to attend an orientation that takes place on the first Saturday of each month.